KazuoYanagimoto/Hello-World/README.md

 # Hello-World
-> A basic project template system for creating web-app.
+> A basic project template system for creating web-apps.

 ## Getting Started
 In order to get started, you'll want to install Grunt `>=0.4.0`